Toolbar

 Fullscreen

 This option puts the Stylo window into fullscreen mode.
-It uses browser functionalities.
+It uses the functionalities of the browser.
 The advantage of this variant over (15) is that no additional browser window is opened, thus avoiding potential issues with security settings.

 15